Johnson & Johnson CEO Weldon to step down in April

 "He's done a good job for most of the business but obviously the consumer business is sort of a big black eye," Jonas said of Weldon.
 "He chose good managers."

-(Additional reporting by Anand Basu in Bangalore and Susan Kelly in Chicago; Editing by Richard Chang, Bernard Orr, Phil Berlowitz)
+(Additional reporting by Anand Basu in Bangalore and Susan Kelly in Chicago; Editing by Richard Chang, Bernard Orr)